David Koller

 David Koller (born 27 September 1960) is a Czech musician and record producer.

 Career

 Music

 Koller started his career in the early 1980s as the drummer of Jasná Páka and has also played in various other bands, including Žentour, Pusa, and Blue Effect.
 He founded the popular Czech group Lucie in 1985 and remained there until 2005, when he departed, due to disagreements with fellow members P.B.CH. and Robert Kodym.
 The group reunited in 2012.
 In 2008, he was temporarily a touring member of Chinaski, and he leads his own group, Kollerband.
 Koller has produced music for Miro Žbirka, Koistinen, Alice, Plexis, Walk Choc Ice, Oskar Petr, Lucie Bílá, and many others.
 In 2016, he produced the album Srdeční příběh for Michal Ambrož, longtime leader of the bands Jasná Páka and Hudba Praha.
 In 2019, he supervised the production of the album Hudba Praha & Michal Ambrož.
+In 2024, Koller announced on social media that he would be leaving Lucie following that year's concert activities, in order to focus on his family and solo band.

 Other activities

 Together with Lucie member Michal Dvořák, Koller composed the score for the films Amerika (1994), Poslední přesun (1995), and Mrtvej brouk (1998).
 With artist David Černý and filmmaker Alice Nellis, he opened the multicultural center MeetFactory in 2007.
 Koller has made appearances in several films and television productions, including Pražákům, těm je tu hej (1991), Accumulator 1 (1994), and Kancelář Blaník (2014).